FOREX-Dollar climbs ahead of inflation data; cryptos crumble | Business

 FOREX-Dollar climbs ahead of inflation data; cryptos crumble

-The dollar inched higher ahead of U.S. inflation data due later on Thursday, while cryptocurrencies remained under pressure after crypto exchange Binance scrapped plans to rescue its ailing rival FTX.
-The greenback surged on Wednesday against its peers but later pared some of those gains, with investors also digesting the U.S. midterm election results.
+The dollar rose ahead of U.S. inflation data due later on Thursday while cryptocurrencies remained under pressure after crypto exchange Binance scrapped plans to rescue ailing rival FTX.
+The greenback was on track for a second consecutive day of strong gains, with investors also digesting the U.S. midterm election results.

 - Country: